JosieHong/3DMolMS/README.md

  * @LastEditors: yuhhong
  * @LastEditTime: 2022-12-11 01:00:20
 -->
-# DyGMNet_MS: Prediction of Tandem Mass Spectra from 3D Conformers
+# DyMGNet_MS: Prediction of Tandem Mass Spectra from 3D Conformers

-This is the implementation of using DyGMNet (Dynamic Gram Matrix Network) to predict tandem mass spectra from molecular 3D conformers.
+This is the implementation of using DyGMNet (Dynamic Molecular Graph Network) to predict tandem mass spectra from molecular 3D conformers.